-From August 2016 – January 2018 Not Known at this Address will see diverse participants work in ‘Vox Sessions’ over an 18 month period, writing and recording new songs together.
+In an on-going way, songwriting workshops called ‘Vox Sessions’ diverse participants are being writing and recording new songs together.
 From the hundred or so songs that will be written, ten songs will be curated into a studio recorded album.
 In each case, writing and recording will be collaborative processes between a criminal justice situated writer and an established Scottish songwriter or band.

-In November 2015, Distant Voices released a studio EP called Silent Seconds and ran a festival at CCA, in 2014 released a live EP following an event at The Briggait, and has attracted significant national radio and printed press coverage, inviting a creative conversation on a crucial public issue
+In previous phases of Distant Voices, November 2015 saw Distant Voices release a studio EP called Silent Seconds and running a festival at CCA, in 2014 Distant Voices released a live EP following an event at The Briggait.
+The work has to date and has attracted significant national radio and printed press coverage, inviting a creative conversation on a crucial public issue.

 In a system often reduced to black and white positions and roles, Distant Voices explores what happens when we share and make human stories, ideas, emotions and community.